tygart/fourbar/README.md

 fourbar is a multitouch app simulating a four a bar linkage.
 This app allows one to examine the motion of any four-bar linkage that satisfies Grashof's condition.
 The condition simply states that if sum of the longest and shortest members of a four bar linkage are less than the sum of the other two, the smallest member can make a full rotation with respect it's neighbor.
-When this condition is satisfied, the app will at a constantly velocity rotate the smallest member.
+When this condition is satisfied, the app will  rotate the smallest member at a constantly velocity.
 This leads to some interesting mechanical behaviors that are difficult to express from a book or in a lecture setting.
 The app is also not math heavy.
 Rather learning is accomplished through observation and experimentation.
 While the app is aimed more at engineering students, I think others will find it interesting if not peek someones interest in the phsical